playAbilityTech/playAbility-desktop-releases/README.md

 After successful installation, run the playAbility application.
 You can then start customizing your game settings, key-mappings, and controller handling.
 For further assistance, refer to our official documentation or the in-app help guide.

 ## Troubleshooting
 In case of any issues with the application, please consult our FAQ section in the official documentation.
-If your issue still persists, feel free to raise a ticket on our GitHub issue tracker at `https://github.com/<YourGitHub>/playAbility/issues`.
+If your issue still persists, feel free to raise a ticket on our GitHub issue tracker

 ## Contributing
 We welcome and appreciate any contributions to the playAbility Desktop Application.
 For guidelines on contributing, please refer to the CONTRIBUTING.md file in our GitHub repository.